jochenalt/Pentapod-Design/docs/navigation.md

 # Finding dark scary holes

 Being a chicken-hearted creature, the pentapod searches for a hole to hide.
 Technically, this is a free spot on the SLAM map with a safe distance to walls, but  still as close as possible to all walls.
 This means, a good place to hide has the shape of an U where the bot can navigate to, but is surrounded by walls besides a small entry.
+The picture below shows the best corner that is surrounded by walls within 300°.

 <img width="400"  src="../images/navigation-find-dark-holes-candidates.png"/>